 Micelli Mold Co.
-Depends on Bole Machinery for production of its precision chocolate molds
+Depends on BOLE Machinery’s injection molding machine for production of its precision chocolate molds

 Stow, Ohio, May 15, 2020: Micelli Mold Co., based in West Babylon, NY, had been in business since 1917 making chocolate molds for leading chocolate companies throughout North America.
 For the 60 years these intricate chocolate molds were made of metal.
 In about 1987, the company changed over to producing the precision chocolate molds by the injection molding process.

-Tim Goddeau, co-owner of Micelli who, along with a partner, purchased Micelli Mold in 2007, said that Bole Machinery offered the best molding machine for the job.
-Micelli was one of the first US. customers to purchase a Bole EK series machine, and it was the unique, patented toggle design that sold Goddeau on the Bole machine.
+Tim Goddeau, co-owner of Micelli who, along with a partner, purchased Micelli Mold in 2007, said that BOLE Machinery offered the best injection molding machine for the job.
+Micelli was one of the first US. customers to purchase a BOLE EK series machine, and it was the unique, patented toggle design that sold Goddeau on the BOLE machine.

-Bole’s EKS line incorporates a unique patented, German-engineered toggle linkage design known as the “Center Clamp” toggle system.
+BOLE’s EKS line of injection molding machines incorporates a unique patented, German-engineered toggle linkage design known as the “Center Clamp” toggle system.
 Traditional toggle designs place the toggle pins near the outside edges of the platens resulting in platen deflection – the bending of the platen around the mold.
-This deflection causes parting line wear – something aluminum molds are particularly susceptible – and can result in a poor quality chocolate mold.
+This deflection causes parting line wear – something aluminum molds are particularly susceptible to experience – and can result in a poor quality chocolate mold.

 “The toggle system is unique – the toggle lock is 100% horizontal and is very efficient in that there are certain jobs in which we can run less tonnage and hold the part weight accurately,” said Goddeau, adding that part weights range from one pound for the smallest chocolate mold up to eight pounds for the largest, and have wall thicknesses of .0150 in. to .0160 in., and up to 4 feet long by 1 ft. wide that can mold 244 pieces of chocolate at a time.
 Flatness is absolutely critical and the chocolate molds need to hold 0010 in. over 4 feet.
 “These are very high tolerance chocolate molds,” emphasized Goddeau.
 “Our customers have a system to check to make sure the tolerances on every cavity are exact within .0002 in. tolerance.
 A lot of the chocolate machinery is made in Europe and operates with incredibly high tolerances for the chocolate pieces.”